seveibar/react-remote-redux/README.md

 By default, the endpoint `/api/reduce` will be called with a POST request whenever an action matches the condition `action.remote || action.type.startsWith('REMOTE_')`.
-The POST request will contain two parameters `state`, the JSON action and complete JSON state of the client ([see this note on efficiency](#efficiency)).
+The POST request will contain two parameters `state` and `action`.
+The `state` is the complete redux store state on the client ([see this note on efficiency](#efficiency)).
 The POST request should return a JSON object with a key `newState` in it's body containing the next state of the application.

 ## Props